Although you can get a lot more over $1,000, you can still find some high quality treadmills under $1,000. You just have to know where to look.

 Let’s take a look at our top choices to help you make a decision…

-The Horizon T101 is also on our Best Cheap treadmills list because it really offers a lot of value.
+The Horizon T 7.0 AT is not only a great value but also offers a lot of great features.
 As such it remains one of the best selling machines on the market.
-You get solid cushioning, a nice array of workouts, easy folding, incline and a sound system, along with a very respectable warranty…all for under $700.
+You get solid cushioning, a nice array of workouts, easy folding, incline and a sound system, along with a very respectable warranty…all for under $1000.

-The NordicTrack C990 has the most features and capabilities of all of the best treadmills under $1000, so if you are looking for a lot of extras this may be the one for you.
-You get a touch screen display, special cushioning, incline, iFit Coach training and 32 built in workout programs, as well as easy folding and heart rate monitoring.
+The ProForm Carbon T7 has the most features and capabilities of all of the best treadmills under $1000, so if you are looking for a lot of extras this may be the one for you.
+You get a touch screen display, special cushioning, incline, iFit training and plenty of workout programs, as well as easy folding and heart rate monitoring.

 The Sole F63 is all about the construction and the workout, and less about the extra bells and whistles.
 If you just want a solidly built treadmill with great cushioning and higher max weight capacity, the F63 is a very good choice.
 You get nice incline, solid warranty and a strong, quiet motor.

 But again, all three of these best treadmills under $1000 are great choices…it comes down to picking the one with the features and functionality you need.